EndangeredMassa/massa-labs/app/templates/blog/article/conventional-comments.md

 ## Streamlined Conventional Comments

-All comments must be resolved before merging, but resolution can look different for different kinds of comments.

-All comments are also non-blocking unless otherwise specified.

 ### Format

 By following this format, the intention is clear whether or not the reader has seen this before.